caseycui/robot_arm_pick_and_place/write_up.md

-r = length of wc cast on x-y plane minus a1 l = height of wc minus d1 angle a, b, c can be calculated with consine law theta3 = pi/2 - b - angle of wrist center relative to link3 at zero position, this is caused by the drop of -0.054 from O3 to O4
+r = length of wc cast on x-y plane minus a1 l = height of wc minus d1 angle a, b, c can be calculated with consine law theta3 = pi/2 - b - angle_phi (angle of wrist center relative to link3 at zero position, this is caused by the drop of -0.054 from O3 to O4)

 2. Second, we will solve the inverse orientation subproblem.

+By far we know the total transform from base_link to gripper link,  and have calculated theta1-3 Therefore, we can extract the rotation matrix of R0_G and R0_3, and derive R3_G which contains theta4-6

+	R0_G = Rrpy
+	R0_3 = T0_3[0:3,0:3]
+        R0_3 = R0_3.evalf(subs = {q1:theta1, q2:theta2, q3:theta3})
+        R3_G = R0_3.inv(method = "LU") * Rrpy

+According to the euler angles trasformation matrix, we can calculate theta4-6

+![alt text][image2]

+        theta4 = atan2(E3_G[2,2],-E3_G[0,2])
+        theta5 = atan2(sqrt(E3_G[0,2] * E3_G[0,2] + E3_G[2,2] * E3_G[2,2]),E3_G[1,2])
+        theta6 = atan2(-E3_G[1,1],E3_G[1,0])

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.

+Techniques applied for speeding up the calculations:
+First, I used simpified math for calculating theta1-3, instead of calculating the internal variables which presents better understanding.
+The initial code are saved in comment but a direct value such as angle gamma and angle phi, cosine laws.
+This has a slight saving in calculation time and slight benefit for floating point rounding errors
+Second, I used matrix with symbols and dictionary instead of functions for T0_1, T1_2... and R_x, R_y, R_z.
+This has a slight saving in calculation time.
+Third, I moved the calculations irrelavant to the for loop outside of for loop.
+This has a big saving on robot response time in Gazebo
+Fourth, I used a

 And just for fun, another example image:
 ![alt text][image3]